Credit card debt relief helps you pay off credit card debt for less than you owed.

 Knowing the law can help you establish ground rules that allow you to handle debt collectors in an efficient manner.

 Since the collection agency gets paid depending on how much off the credit card they collect, you should focus on proving to them the limits of what you're able to pay.
-Once they know that parameter, they'd rather collect a partial amount and get paid than continue to pursue you and end up getting nothing.
+Once they know that parameter, they'd rather collect a

 Keep in mind to not make any partial payments until a complete settlement has been agreed to in writing.